ngs-doo/dsl-json/README.md

 During translation from Java objects into DSL schema, existing type system nullability rules are followed.
 With the help of non-null annotations, hints can be introduced to work around some Java nullability type system limitations.
-List of supported non-null annotations:
+List of supported non-null annotations can be found in [processor source code](https://github.com/ngs-doo/dsl-json/blob/master/processor/src/main/java/com/dslplatform/json/CompiledJsonProcessor.java#L85)

- * javax.validation.constraints.NotNull
- * edu.umd.cs.findbugs.annotations.NonNull
- * javax.annotation.Nonnull
- * org.jetbrains.annotations.NotNull
- * lombok.NonNull
- * android.support.annotation.NonNull

 #### Property aliases